CindyJS/CindyJS/ref/MIDI_Functions.md

 We will end our little introductory journey by creating a small piece of music consisting of a melody part and a drum pattern.
 MIDI can accept many different tracks for the sequencer.
 Each track may be associated with one player of a band.
-CindyScript offers a statement `midiaddtrack(...)` that silently adds a track to the sequencer without immediately playing it.
+CindyScript offers a statement `midiaddtrack(…)` that silently adds a track to the sequencer without immediately playing it.
 All added track can be played by invoking the `midistart()` command.
 The following piece of code shows how our Rock rhythm can be combined with the "Oh, when the saints" melody to give a rocky version of this traditional piece of music.
 There are some specialties that will be explained in a moment.